EvilMitch/iOS-MacOS/MacOS_Commands.md

 - Computer shuts down at a slow rate.

 ### PRAM reset
-Shut down the computer.
+1. Shut down the computer.
-Press the power button.
+2. Press the power button.
-Immediately after, press Command, Option, P, and R all at the same time on the keyboard.
+3. Immediately after, press Command, Option, P, and R all at the same time on the keyboard.
-Hold these keys down until you hear the Mac's startup sound for a second time (the first was after the initial press of the power button).
+4. Hold these keys down until you hear the Mac's startup sound for a second time.
-Release all of the keys.
+5. Release all of the keys.

 - Erratic volume behavior.
 - Issues with keyboard response.